-Integrate Vora as a Payment Gateway
+Integrate VORA as a Payment Gateway

 A one-page reference for platform engineering teams building a Von Payments connector inside their product.
 Audience: you've already had the partnership conversation (or you're scoping work before one) and you want the API surface mapped against the gateway-adapter shape your platform already uses for other third-party gateways.